The School Day

 Key Stage 1 – children are arranged in three classes in date of birth order, but frequently work across the key stage ( e.g. there are 6 differentiated daily phonic groups) Planning is cross curricular although numeracy is mainly taught as a discrete subject.

 Phonics and Reading – Letters and Sounds phonic scheme is introduced on entry to school and taught intensively through all its phases, together with several other phonic teaching tools. e.g.Jolly Phonics.
-Guided reading is taught from a full range of reading schemes and ‘real books’ which are graded into band levels.
-Also all children from aged 3 to 11, regularly use our home lending library which has recently been enhanced and replenished to include an extensive selection of both fiction and non fiction books.
+Whole Class reading is taught from a full range of reading schemes and ‘real books’ which are graded into band levels.
+All children from aged 3 to 11, regularly use our home lending library which has recently been enhanced and replenished to include an extensive selection of both fiction and non fiction books.
+They also have access to Book Nooks in their classrooms which have a variety of entising reads for them, specially chosen by their teachers.

 Children should only be absent due to illness or other unavoidable circumstances.
 Please inform us as soon as possible so that their absence can be recorded as authorised.